 Watch this video which illustrates and describes the evaluation process.

 Between 2009 and 2013, the T2A delivered three pilot projects working with more than 1,000 young adults at various stages in the criminal justice process.
 Each project was tailored to the needs of the individual, with the aim of reducing both the risk of reoffending and social exclusion.

 The T2A pilots were in Birmingham, West Mercia and London, and were delivered by Staffordshire and West Midlands Probation Trust, YSS and the St Giles Trust respectively.

-Only 9% of young people were reconvicted in this time;
+- Only 9% of young people were reconvicted in this time;

-Only 9% breached the terms of their communnity order or licence;
+- Only 9% breached the terms of their communnity order or licence;

 - Employment rates trebled; and NEET (not in education, employment or training) levels halved.